matthewmueller/coderunner/Readme.md

 #### ⎈ Secure

 Coderunner is designed to be secure.
 No user script should be able to jump outside its personal sandbox or modify any other script.
-All scripts run inside an isolated linux container and package installers run in separate, shared linux containers.
+All scripts run inside an isolated linux container and each package installer runs in a separate, shared linux container.

 #### ✈ Fast